JosephHinh/MushroomClassification/README.md

 ### Data and Clean-Up

 In total, there were 8,124 mushrooms.
 22 features of each mushroom were provided that responded to their physical characteristics, ranging from color, smell, size, shape, population trends, location, etc. There was no test training set provided, so I split the data into 80% (6499 data points) for training and 20% (1,625 data points) for testing.
 The `stalk-root` feature had several missing data points that were distinctly labelled with "?".
 I cleaned these up to be properly empty (NaN) data points.
 I removed the `veil-type` feature because all 8,124 data points full under the same category.
-After getting a perfect accuracy score with different models, three features of "high importance" (`odor`, `spore-print-color`, and `gill-color`) were removed to make sure that the perfect accuracy was not from the presense of the one-hot encoded binary classification of the class.
+After getting a perfect accuracy score with different models, I removed the `odor` feautre due to its high importance.
+Even after removing odor, the machine was still 100% accurate.
+I continued by removing two additional features of high importance, `spore-print-color`, and `gill-color`, in order to get a 99.7% accuracy rate.

 #### Data Visualization